Marokko explore tours

 Day 12 : Marrakesh – Essaouira

-After breakfast in the Riad in Marrakech, we will drive to Essaouira (called Mogador by European sailors and traders).
+After breakfast at the Riad in Marrakech, we will head to Essaouira, which European sailors and traders once called Mogador.

-It is also known for its annual Gnaoua Music Festival, which attracts 300,000+ people in June.
+Essaouira is famous for its annual Gnaoua Music Festival, drawing over 300,000 visitors every June.

-We will explore the ramparts and the spice and jewellery souks of the Medina.
+We will explore the ramparts and visit the spice and jewelry markets in the Medina.

 Day 13 : Essaouira – El Jadid – Casablanca

-En route, you will visit the historical sites at El Jadida.
-Then, you will arrive in Casablanca in time for dinner at the hotel, where you will spend your last night.
+Along the way, we’ll visit the historical sites in El Jadida.
+We’ll reach Casablanca in time for dinner at the hotel, where you’ll spend your last night.

 Day 14: Casablanca Transfer/Tour ends